probinso/color-pollution/README.md

 To help with this course, the complete playlist of python tutorial videos can be found [here](https://www.youtube.com/playlist?list=PL96V6k-MWWMhAXQmH0AJDKM6WnfpaCx4S).
 This will be broken into smaller topical lists on the youtube channel [here](https://www.youtube.com/channel/UC-EKRSRFcQ1Uda8oGVVZl7Q).

 # Project: Dark Sky Objectives for Terestrial Astronomy
-In this project we talk about light polution's effect on terrestrial astronomy.
-Although we go into greater detail in other sections, this we summarize below.
+In this project we discuss light polution's effect on terrestrial astronomy.
+Although we go into greater detail in other sections, we summarize this below.

 ## Background Information
 The below image shows measurements of our atmosphere's natural light [emissions](YO DOG NEED WORKSHEET), (also known as night glow).
 We can observe that the Blue 400~550nm band (also known as g-prime band) has little natural emissions; where as the remaining terrestrial visible light spectrum has intense emissions.